-Buying a condo in London & South West Ontario can be a roller coaster of emotions ….
-Finding the right one that fits your budget and lifestyle….
-Securing a mortgage….. moving in.
-And, if you’re like most, this condo may be your largest investment.
+Buying a condo in London & South West Ontario can be a roller coaster of emotions.
+Finding the right one that fits your budget and lifestyle.
+Securing a mortgage and moving in.
+And, if you’re like most, this condo may be your most substantial investment.
 Emotions over such a large and personal purchase can often cloud common sense & unbridled enthusiasm.

 Many condo buyers do very little research before “diving in” and investing their hard-earned money.
-Oh, they may have been going to 'open houses', searching MLS or viewing realtor websites and that is usually all they do, but there is more that could be done before making an offer.
+Oh, they may have been going to 'open houses,' searching MLS or viewing realtor websites and that is usually all they do.

 Below are a few ideas and with the help of the right real estate professional, (ask them these 11 questions first)you’ll make a good sound decision that you’ll be happy and proud of for years to come.

 Get a home inspection by a professional home inspector who is thorough and can explain to you his or her findings.
 For apartment condos, you may or may not want to do the inspection yourself because the windows, doors, roof etc. are covered by the condo corporation.
 Turn on all the appliances, the heat or A/C, all lights, flush the toilets and run all the taps in the house and check electrical switches and receptacles.